Kev403/SurfaceRT-store/README.txt

 Next open PowerShell as admin and run this command: Set-ExecutionPolicy Unrestricted.

-Finally right click on the run-me-in-powershell.ps1 and run in PowerShell, alternatively drag it on an open PowerShell window and run by pressing enter.
+^^^ These can be ignored unless ExecutionPolicy reports as restricted!!!
-(For this you must navigate to appropriate location first)
+Running the scripts asks you to input letters, press A and enter

-Wait for a bit and your Microsoft Store should be installed with required files.
+Finally right click on the install-store-and-dependency.ps1 and run in PowerShell, alternatively drag it on an open PowerShell window and run by pressing enter.

 WHEN IN STORE PLEASE GO TO SETTINGS AND DISABLE AUTOMATIC UPDATES!!!
 IF IGNORED IT'LL BREAK DOWNLOADS